 Step 4: Encouraging Fruiting

-Harvesting and Storage
+Lion's Mane Harvesting and Storage

 The final and most rewarding stage in cultivating Lion’s Mane mushrooms is the harvesting and storage phase.
 This stage is crucial as it determines not only the quality and flavor of your mushrooms but also their shelf life and nutritional value.

-Understanding the optimal time to harvest lion's mane mushrooms and the best methods for storing them, whether fresh lion's mane or dried lion's mane, is essential.
+Fresh lion's mane mushrooms are highly prized for their culinary appeal, and timely harvesting is essential for optimal taste.
+Understanding the optimal time to harvest lion’s mane mushrooms and the best methods for storing them, whether fresh lion’s mane or dried lion’s mane, is essential.

-How to Harvest Lion's Mane Mushroom
+When to Harvest Lion’s Mane Mushrooms

 How to Store Lion's Mane Mushroom